American frontier: Transcontinental railroads

 Most of the manual laborers on the Central Pacific were new arrivals from China.
 Kraus shows how these men lived and worked, and how they managed their money.
 He concludes that senior officials quickly realized the high degree of cleanliness and reliability of the Chinese.
 The Central Pacific employed over 12,000 Chinese workers, 90% of its manual workforce.
 Ong explores whether or not the Chinese railroad workers were exploited by the railroad, with whites in better positions.
 He finds the railroad set different wage rates for whites and Chinese and used the latter in the more menial and dangerous jobs, such as the handling and the pouring of nitroglycerin.
 However the railroad also provided camps and food the Chinese wanted and protected the Chinese workers from threats from whites.

 Building the railroad required six main activities: surveying the route, blasting a right of way, building tunnels and bridges, clearing and laying the roadbed, laying the ties and rails, and maintaining and supplying the crews with food and tools.
 The work was highly physical, using horse-drawn plows and scrapers, and manual picks, axes, sledgehammers, and handcarts.
 A few steam-driven machines, such as shovels, were used.
 The rails were iron (steel came a few years later), weighed 700 lb and required five men to lift.
 For blasting, they used black powder.
 The Union Pacific construction crews, mostly Irish Americans, averaged about two miles (3 km) of new track per day.

 Six transcontinental railroads were built in the Gilded Age (plus two in Canada); they opened up the West to farmers and ranchers.
-From north to south they were the Northern Pacific, Milwaukee Road, and Great Northern along the Canada–US border; the Union Pacific/Central Pacific in the middle, and to the south the Santa Fe, and the Southern Pacific.
+From north to south they were the Northern Pacific, Milwaukee Road, and Great Northern along the Canada–U.S. border; the Union Pacific/Central Pacific in the middle, and to the south the Santa Fe, and the Southern Pacific.
 All but the Great Northern of James J. Hill relied on land grants.
 The financial stories were often complex.
 For example, the Northern Pacific received its major land grant in 1864.
 Financier Jay Cooke (1821–1905) was in charge until 1873 when he went bankrupt.
 Federal courts, however, kept bankrupt railroads in operation.
 In 1881 Henry Villard (1835–1900) took over and finally completed the line to Seattle.
 But the line went bankrupt in the Panic of 1893 and Hill took it over.
 He then merged several lines with financing from J.P.
 Morgan, but President Theodore Roosevelt broke them up in 1904.